particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 This is an interactive tutorial that show the difference between functions and subscribing to Particle events on-device, and how you can use these techniques to send commands to remote devices.
 To fully experience the demo, you should have two or more devices of the same type.
 Both cellular and Wi-Fi devices are supported, however this demo does not work with the Tracker and isn't useful if your device does not have a visible status LED.

+- If you're interesting in having devices trigger external services, see the [webhook demo](/getting-started/integrations/webhook-demo/).

 In order to use this tutorial, you must be logged into your Particle account:

 {{> sso}}